What does this mean for you and me?

 I’d love to say, ‘I’ve made 7,686 revisions to your document, compiled 43 queries, spotted four problems with character-history consistency, noticed two character-surname changes, offered 118 suggestions for alternative wording, and I guarantee that, in spite of this extensive level of revision, I have not missed one single literal or contextual error.’

 I’d love to tell you that all those mainstream publishers are wasting their money when they commission multiple rounds of editing and proofreading, and that the UK's industry-recognized professional editorial society doesn't know what it's talking about.

-But I won’t, because I can’t provide you with that guarantee (I’m human) and those publishers and the SfEP really do know their business.
+But I won’t, because I can’t provide you with that guarantee (I’m not a wizard!) and those publishers and the SfEP really do know their business!